 This section provides more detailed information about the investment objectives, principal investment strategies and certain risks of investing in each of the Redwood Managed Volatility Fund, the Redwood Managed Municipal Income Fund, the Redwood AlphaFactor® Tactical International Fund, and the Redwood Systematic Macro Trend ("SMarT") Fund (each a "Fund" and together, the "Funds"), and information about additional investment strategies that a Fund may employ in pursuing its investment objective.
 The Fund may also make other types of investments to the extent permitted by applicable law.
 For further information about investment strategies, please see the Funds' Statement of Additional Information ("SAI").
 This section also provides information regarding the Funds' disclosure of portfolio holdings.
-The investment objective of each Fund is non-fundamental, which means that it may be changed without the approval of a majority of the outstanding voting securities of the Fund.
+The investment objective of each Fund is non-fundamental, which means that it may be changed without shareholder approval.
 There are no assurances that each Fund will achieve its investment objective.